-Deactivated while still in commission on September 16, 1985, SAM RAYBURN was decommissioned on July 31, 1989, and reclassified a moored training ship (MTS 635) located at Naval Nuclear Power Training Unit, Charleston, SC.
-Stricken from the Navy list on the following August 28, the former ballistic missile submarine will ultimately be disposed of and pass through the Navyís Nuclear Powered Ship and Submarine Recycling Program.
-Her recycling start date has yet to be determined.
+Deactivated while still in commission on September 16, 1985, SAM RAYBURN was decommissioned and stricken from the Navy list on July 31, 1989, and reclassified a moored training ship (MTS 635) located at Naval Nuclear Power Training Unit, Charleston, SC.
+She served as a moored training ship until 2021.
+On April 1, 2021, she was towed to the Norfolk Naval Shipyard, Portsmouth, Va., where she will be defueled and recycled.

 |General Characteristics:||Awarded: July 20, 1961|

 |Keel laid: December 3, 1962|

 |Launched: December 20, 1963|

 |Builder: Newport News Shipbuilding and Dry Dock Co., Newport News, Va.|

 |Draft: 31.5 feet (9.6 meters)|